 Essentially, you will be able to build a brand around your content, whether that’s free recipes, workshops, live videos on social media, all without having to invest heavily.

-As for the investment, you will need only pay for ingredients for the food that you make, as well as utility costs (if you bake from home, add these costs to your regular monthly utility bills).
+As for the investment, you will need only to pay for ingredients for the food that you make, as well as utility costs (if you bake from home, add these costs to your regular monthly utility bills).
 On top of that, you will need to invest in marketing, which often can be a lot.
 One thing to bear in mind here — you will need professional cooking tools, but if you’re strapped for cash, you can find many decent, second-hand kitchen tools at significant discounts.

 With ‘online’ food, the appeal lies in the visuals, so do invest in a good camera to snap photos of the dishes you make.
 However, most phones have great cameras these days, so you can make do without investing in equipment upfront.

 6. Print on demand

 If you are an artistic person, you can make a steady passive income from a print-on-demand business and provide custom prints for mugs, phone cases, posters, or even bed linen.

 The appeal of the print-on-demand business is that it costs very little initially.
 You will be taking care of the print design while partnering with a supplier who would print and ship your merch to the buyers.